nf-core/eager/docs/usage.md

 --skip_trim  --input '*.fastq'
 ```

-> :warning: it is not possible to keep quality trimming (n or base quality) on
+:warning: it is not possible to keep quality trimming (n or base quality) on
-> and skip adapter trimming.
+and skip adapter trimming.
-> :warning: it is not possible to turn off one or the other of quality
+:warning: it is not possible to turn off one or the other of quality
-> trimming or n trimming. i.e. --trimns --trimqualities are both given
+trimming or n trimming. i.e. --trimns --trimqualities are both given
-> or neither.
+or neither.
 However setting quality in `--clip_min_read_quality` to 0 would
-> theoretically turn off base quality trimming.
+theoretically turn off base quality trimming.

+> modifies AdapterRemoval parameters: `--trimns --trimqualities --adapter1 --adapter2`

 #### `--preserve5p`